Quantum Techniques for Stochastic Mechanics: Dirichlet operators and electrical circuits

 In quantum mechanics this would be a very sensible thing to look at: it would be gives us the expected value of the Hamiltonian $H$ in a state $\psi$.
 But what does it mean in the land of electrical circuits?

-Up to a constant fudge factor, it turns out to be the \emph{power} consumed by the electrical circuit!
+Up to a constant factor, it turns out to be the \emph{power} consumed by the electrical circuit!
 Let's see why.
 First, remember that when a current flows along a wire, power gets consumed.
 In other words, electrostatic potential energy gets turned into heat.
 The power consumed is

 where $V$ is the voltage across the wire and $I$ is the current flowing along the wire.
 If we assume our wire has resistance $R$ we also have Ohm's law:

 so

 If we write this using the conductance $C = 1/R$ instead of the resistance $R$, we get